 3. Biblical Precedents

 But there is yet another way in which we can discern whether or not a ministry practice is Biblical, for we can look to see if a practice has a Biblical precedent.
 One example of such a precedent would be the practice of worshiping on Sunday (Acts 20:7; 1 Cor.
 16:1-2).
 Another example of such a precedent would be the inclusion of children in the worship gatherings of the church.
 It would appear obvious, for instance, that the apostle Paul assumed that children would be present with their parents at church gatherings when he included instructions for them in at least two of his epistles (Eph.
 6:1-3; Col. 3:20), epistles which he expected to be publicly read when the church gathered for worship (Col. 4:16).
-So, we have a clear precedent for age integrated instruction of children, but in the case of age segregated instruction of children we find no such clear precedent in the Bible (although there does seem to be a precedent for the general concept and practice of age segregated instruction, which I will address in part three of this series).
+So, we have a clear precedent for age integrated instruction of children in the churches, but in the case of age segregated instruction of children we find no such clear precedent in the Bible (although there does seem to be a precedent for the general concept and practice of age segregated instruction, which I will address in part three of this series).

 4. Biblical Principles

 However, we still haven't exhausted our means of ascertaining whether or not a practice may be considered to be Biblical, for we haven't yet addressed the matter of whether or not a practice is in keeping with Biblical principles.
 Yet it is through the application of Biblical principles that we ascertain whether or not many practices are to be accepted as Biblical or not.
 Indeed, the Church throughout her history has recognized that much of what we do is informed not by clear Biblical prescriptions, prohibitions, or precedents, but rather by the thoughtful application of Biblical principles.
 Consider what the Baptist Confession of 1689 says in this regard: